Chevrolet Performance: SS

-Forged aluminum wheels, wrapped in ultra-high-performance Bridgestone tires: 19 x 8.5-inch wheels with 245/40ZR19 tires in front; 19 x 9-inch wheels with 275/35ZR19 tires at the rear.
+ZR1

-Handling is also optimized with a nearly 50/50 weight distribution and a low center of gravity – attributes made possible in part by the aluminum hood and rear deck lid that are 30 percent lighter than traditional steel panels.
+The 2019 Corvette ZR1 was released at the 2017 Los Angeles Motor Show by Chevrolet Performance officials.
+The car is powered by a supercharged LT5 V8 engine that produces 755 hp and 715 lbft with high octane fuel and high density air.
+The car has a top speed of 217 mph without the rear wing from the factory, and was the most powerful Corvette ever made upon release.

 Engines

-As the creator of the crate engine concept, Chevrolet Performance has many varieties of crate engines available.
+As the creator of the crate engine concept, Chevrolet Performance has a variety of crate engines available.
 It has offerings in the big-block, Small-block, circle track, LSX, LS, and E-ROD categories.

-Crate Powertrains
+Crate powertrains

 In addition to individual engines, Chevrolet Performance also offers complete crate powertrains, billed under the Connect & Cruise name.
 The packages include an engine, a transmission, an engine control module, transmission control, and an installation kit.
 It comes in LS3 and LSA configurations, which make 430 and 556 horsepower, respectively.

 Transmissions

-Chevrolet Performance offers an extensive lineup of transmissions for installation onto GM-based powertrains.
+Chevrolet Performance offers a lineup of transmissions for installation onto GM-based powertrains.
 Its automatic transmissions come from the Hydra-Matic and SuperMatic lines of transmissions, while the manual transmissions come from the Tremec line.